Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Real-World Evaluations

-\mypara{Attack Performance Under the Same Neural Networks} Our attack performance on \gim is shown in Table~\ref{tab:concrete_experiment_gim}.
+\mypara{Distinguishing Attacks} The performance of distinguishing attacks against \gim is shown in Table~\ref{tab:concrete_experiment_gim}.
 In our experiments, we find the error rate of the original codeword is $0.018$ and the noise rate of the received codeword is $0.074$.
 With a lower-weight noise vector compared to \llm, we achieve more effective attacks.
 When $t=3$, although only $5.8$ rows are recovered on average (vs. $8.8$ in \llm) in Attack-I, the $\text{TPR}_1$ is $93\%$ (vs. $61\%$ in \llm) with FPR remaining $0\%$.
 For Attack-II, the weak key frequency is $100\%$ and duplicated rows average $14.86$.
 Our distinguisher also performs well with $\text{TPR}_1=96\%$ and $\text{FPR}_1=0\%$.
 The cases of $t=4$ are similar to $t=3$.
+Meanwhile, to verify that our attacks also work without access to the target model's neural network in real-world scenarios, we conduct extra experiments with other proxy models, and the results show that our attacks still succeed.
+Detailed results under different proxy models are discussed in Appendix~\ref{supp/diff_ddim_inv}.

-\mypara{Attack Performance Using Proxy Neural Networks} To verify that our attacks also work without access to the target model's neural network in real-world scenarios, we conduct extra experiments with other proxy models.
-Specifically, we generate watermarked images with stable-diffusion-2-1-base, but extract the codewords through~\Cref{alg:GIMInv} with the autoencoders (\texttt{E-net},\texttt{D-net}) from stable-diffusion-2-1-base ($\mathsf{SD21}$), stable-diffusion-v1-5 ($\mathsf{SD15}$) and stable-diffusion-2-base ($\mathsf{SD20}$)~\cite{Rombach_2022_CVPR}.
-Then, we calculate TPR values of $\text{TPR}_{\mathsf{SD21}},\text{TPR}_{\mathsf{SD15}}$, and $\text{TPR}_{\mathsf{SD20}}$.
-The parameter choice is the same as the formal set except that $\tau=0.60$ for both Attack-I and Attack-II.
+\mypara{Removal Attacks} Then, we investigate leveraging Attack-III to remove the watermark embedded by \gim.
+Given Attack-III, the attacker can recover $\vec{x}-\vec{e}$.
+Subsequently, Projected Gradient Descent (PGD)~\cite{madry2018towards} is applied to search for an adversarial perturbation $\mathsf{Err}$ within $\delta$-bounded $l_\infty$ norm, such that the sign of the reversed codeword aligns with $-(\vec{x}-\vec{e})$.
+Such an optimization objective is formalized as

-The results are presented in Table~\ref{tab:diff_ddim_new}.
-We display only one FPR column, as the FPR is $0\%$ for all vectors in the experiments.
-Our attack with proxy neural networks remains effective in both Attack-I and Attack-II.
-In particular, we observe that $\mathsf{SD20}$ performs almost as well as the original target model $\mathsf{SD21}$.
-These experimental results further demonstrate the practical threats posed by our proposed watermark removal attacks.
+where $k$ is the hyperparameter setting to $5$.
+We conduct removal attacks on 100 images watermarked with \gim under $t=3$.
+After 100 optimization steps with a learning rate of 0.01, the watermark removal success rate is $67\%$ under $\delta=8/255$, $89\%$ under $\delta=12/255$, and $96\%$ under $\delta=16/255$, with the visual examples shown in~\Cref{fig:removal}.
+These results demonstrate that Attack-III can be effectively leveraged to remove watermarks against \gim.